MateuszNowocin/PythonExercises/README.md

   The script takes parameters in the command line using argparser.
 Then it displays a list of files in a given directory, depending on what file extension was provided.
 Default directory is the current working directory.

 **2. Buffon's needle problem:**
   Buffon's needle problem written in Python.
 This implementation is for L < t (for simplifying the logic).
+Based on [this article](https://simonensemble.github.io/posts/2018-04-11-buffon/).